rikardoroa/JobsityChallenge/readme.md

 ## Note

-* for Google big query validations in another user account, please change the database and the credentials in the code.
+* for Google big query validations in another user account and instance, please change the database and the credentials in the code.

+## Note

+* if this project requires another twilio account for test purposes I truly suggest this link:https://www.twilio.com/blog/enviar-mensaje-whatsapp-30-segundos-con-python

 ## Configure Variable Enviroments in Linux: